 How do children learn new concepts from a few examples?
 Why does an algorithm that has seen millions of minutes of videos not understand the fundamental properties of objects, but we do so easily?
 How can infants from arguably 15 months of age understand that others have desires and beliefs that could be different from theirs, while autonomous agents trained for more than all of human existence fail to do so?
-I am currently working with Prof. Brenden Lake at the Human & Machine Learning Lab on understanding human cognitive abilities in an effort to advance current AI algorithms.
+I am a research scientist at NYU working with Prof. Brenden Lake and Prof. Moira Dillon at the Human & Machine Learning Lab on understanding human cognitive abilities in an effort to advance current AI algorithms.

 New York University